prakaa/phd_thesis/source/10_lit_review.md

 [@eq:swing_area] shows that a power system's AC frequency is an indicator of active power balance [@bagginiHandbookPowerQuality2008].
 Insufficient generation will lead to a *decrease* in system frequency (i.e. negative RoCoF) and oversupply will lead to an *increase* in system frequency (i.e. positive RoCoF).

-##### The consequences of frequency deviations
+##### The consequences of frequency deviations {#sec:lit_review-balancing_need-consequences}

 Serious power system frequency deviations away from the nominal value can have harmful effects.
 Synchronous machines may experience equipment-damaging vibrations [@ulbigImpactLowRotational2014], and both synchronous machines and transformers can overheat and fail if they operate outside their rated voltage-frequency limits [@kirbyFrequencyControlConcerns2002].
 Synchronous machines are also vulnerable to damage from high RoCoFs due to pole slipping [@dgaconsultingInternationalReviewFrequency2016].
 For these reasons, frequency-sensitive relays are often used to protect power system resources from frequency excursions.

 However, these same protection measures can also trigger the complete collapse of the power system.
 Should the disconnection of a resource following a relay trip exacerbate an existing active power imbalance, the system frequency may deviate further and result in further disconnections.
 Situations such as these are known as *cascading failures* and can lead to the collapse of the entire power system.
-As such, SOs often employ emergency frequency control schemes that trip loads in the event of under-frequency (*under-frequency load shedding* or *UFLS*) or generation in the event of over-frequency (*over-frequency generation shedding* or *OFGS*) as a last line of defence against frequency-driven system collapse [@australianenergymarketoperatorEnduringPrimaryFrequency2021; @hartmannEffectsDecreasingSynchronous2019].
+As such, SOs often employ emergency frequency control schemes to arrest imbalances by tripping loads in the event of under-frequency (*under-frequency load shedding* or *UFLS*) or generation in the event of over-frequency (*over-frequency generation shedding* or *OFGS*) [@australianenergymarketoperatorEnduringPrimaryFrequency2021; @hartmannEffectsDecreasingSynchronous2019].
+The activation of these schemes is undesirable; UFLS adversely affects power system reliability and both are intended to be a last line of defence against frequency-driven system collapse.

-#### Threats to active power balance
+#### Threats to active power balance {#sec:lit_review-balancing_threats}

 Threats to active power balance can be broadly categorised as either power system *variability* or power system *uncertainty*.